segasai/PyCosmic/PyCosmic/README.md

 1. Download and unpack the PyCosmic package from github in a directory of your choice
 2. Change into the directory
 3. Install PyCosmic with the normal installation command`python setup.py install`
+4. Run `pytest` to check that PyCosmic is properly working with your environment
-4. You can now try to start PyCosmic from any directory with the command `PyCosmic -h`
+5. You can now try to start PyCosmic from any directory with the command `PyCosmic -h`

 ## Usage
 IMPORTANT: The input frame is expected to be BIAS-level subtracted and coverted to ADU with the gain value.
 If those